Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Self Guided Walking Tour, Zadar, Croatia

-Directions: Continue along the right side of the church.
+Directions: Continue along the right side of the church passing the busts.
 Pass the Customs House to the end of the peninsula.
 Turn left (southwest) and walk to the end of the dock to find the famous Zadar Sun Salutation.

 Our Free Zadar Walking Tour

+MAP.
 The large, circular technological art installment isn’t much to look at in the daylight.
-In fact, we didn’t really understand why it was such a highly touted attraction…until we saw it at night.
-After dark, Pozdra Suncu – the Greeting to the Sun – puts on a fantastic light display, so be sure to return at nighttime!
+In fact, we didn’t really understand why it was such a highly touted spot…until we saw it at night.

 Directions: Follow the sounds of music and continue around the corner to the left to find another Zadar must-see attraction.